pearcej/complex/_sources/EvolutionOfCooperation/TheSimulation.rst

 ``Simulation.step`` collects the agents’ fitnesses in an array; then it calls ``choose_dead`` to decide which agents die, and ``choose_replacements`` to decide which agents reproduce.

-My simulation includes differential survival, as in :ref:`Section 13.8 <EVO_8>`, but not differential reproduction.
+The provided simulation includes differential survival, as in :ref:`Section 13.8 <EVO_8>`, but not differential reproduction.
 You can see the details in the notebook for this chapter.
 As one of the exercises, you will have a chance to explore the effect of differential reproduction.